Aleksey Konstantinovich Tolstoy: 1861–1875

 In 1861 Tolstoy quit the Court.
 "For quite some time I was under the illusion that I'd be able to suppress my artistic nature but life taught me different; this struggle was futile.
-Service and the arts are incompatible," he wrote in a letter to disappointed Alexander II.
+Service and the arts are incompatible," he wrote in a letter to the disappointed Alexander II.
 "Tolstoy represented a rare type of man who not only evaded by every possible means the favours and laurels that came his way, but had to go through painfully tedious battles with people who, driven by the best of intentions, were imposing every opportunity of making a brilliant career on him," wrote literary historian and BEED biographer Semyon Vengerov in 1903.

 From then on the writer's visits to the Palace became rare, but he used each one as an opportunity to "speak the truth regardless," as he put it.
 In 1862 Tolstoy solicited for Ivan Aksakov who'd been banned from editing his Den (The Day) newspaper.
 A year later he helped Ivan Turgenev out of an exile the latter found himself in after having contacted the "London propagandists", as Alexander Herzen and Nikolay Ogarev were then known.
 In 1864 Tolstoy tried to exert his influence upon Alexander II to make him alleviate the plight of the imprisoned Chernyshevsky.
 Asked by the Tsar for the latest news in the world of literature, Tolstoy said: "The whole of Russia has gone into mourning for Chernyshevsky to whom an injustice has been done..." - "No, Tolstoy, I beg you never to remind me of Chernyshevsky, please," the monarch hastily retorted.
 This aborted conversation, as it happened, brought to an end a friendship that had lasted for forty years.